La-wea-cosmica/Monar/README.md

 ![image](https://i.imgur.com/xrZnSOZ.png)

-#Extra's
+# Extra's
+# Custom .lunarclient
-# If you have your .lunarclient folder on other section just join to "files" and create a .txt named as
-# "lunarpath" then just put your .lunarclient folder location in and thats all
-# [only the most technical will understand.]
+**If you have your .lunarclient folder on other section just join to "files" and create a .txt named as "lunarpath" then just put your .lunarclient folder location in and thats all [only the most technical will understand.]**

 # Casual Errors